 Only because their brand is known more amongst the general public.
 But YouTube Gaming still has a way to go before they catch up with Twitch.

-There’s no need for me even to begin to describe what YouTube is because we all know.
-Everyone on the planet has used YouTube at some point to either watch cat videos or how-to videos.
+There’s no need for me even to describe what YouTube is because we all know.
+Everyone on the planet has used YouTube to either watch cat videos or how-to videos.

-This familiarity with their product has allowed them to be able to tap into the esports streaming world.
+This familiarity with their product has allowed them to tap into the esports streaming world.

 It’s easy for me to tell our parents to log on to YouTube to get a sense of what esports streaming is.